 No participant will be able to purchase shares having a fair market value of more than \$25,000, determined as of the first day of the applicable offering period, for each calendar year in which the employee participates in the 2002 employee stock purchase plan.
 Except for the first offering period, each offering period will be for two years and will consist of four six-month purchase periods.
 The first offering period is expected to begin on the first day on which price quotations are available for our common stock on the Nasdaq National Market.
 The first purchase period may be more or less than six months long.
 After that, the offering periods will begin on February 1 and August 1.
-The purchase price for shares of our common stock purchased under the 2002 employee stock purchase plan will be 85% of the lesser of the fair market value of our common stock on the first day of the applicable offering period or the last day of each purchase period.
+The purchase price for shares of our common stock purchased under the 2002 employee stock purchase period.
 Our compensation committee will have the power to change the starting date of any later offering period, the purchase date of a purchase period and the duration of any offering period or purchase period without stockholder approval if this change is announced before the relevant offering period or purchase period.
-Our 2002 employee stock purchase plan is intended to qualify as an employee stock purchase plan under Section 423 of the Internal Revenue Code.
+Our 2002 employee stock purchase plan under Section 423 of the Internal Revenue Code.